Find the Lowest Electricity Rates in New Jersey

 How to find the best electric rate for your business

-For businesses of all sizes – from small businesses to enterprise-level, the Jersey deregulated market has enabled competition.
-Today, every business has the ability to compare energy plans from top energy suppliers and shop for the best rate available.
+For both homes and businesses of all sizes – from small residences to enterprise-level companies – New Jersey’s deregulated market has enabled competition.
+Today, everyone has the ability to compare energy plans from top energy suppliers and shop for the best rate available.

-In most cases, businesses will be able to effectively manage and/or reduce their monthly electricity costs by switching energy plans and providers every year.
+In most cases, both residential and commercial customers will be able to manage and/or reduce their monthly electricity costs by switching energy plans and providers.

 Switch Electric Providers in New Jersey

-In a competitive electricity market like New Jersey, both commercial and residential customers are provided with energy choice – meaning all customers get to choose their specific energy supplier, plan and rate, and then switch – based on any existing contract terms, renewal dates and fees.
+In a competitive electricity market like New Jersey, both commercial and residential customers are provided with energy choice – meaning all customers get to choose their specific energy supplier, plan, and rate, and then switch based on existing contract terms, renewal dates, and fees.

 As a New Jersey electricity customer, it’s important to track your contract renewal date.
 When your energy plan is due to renew, it’s a good time to compare electricity rates and then switch to the best rate for your home or business.
 When switching energy plans, keep these 5 easy steps in mind: